 DIY Candle Wicks – Burn Test

 All three DIY candle wicks work – note the yellowish flame color of the salt-treated wick.
-I prefer the oil soaked wick: it’s easy to make and burns with a bright, steady flame.
+My favorite DIY candle wicks are the plain cotton string and the oil-soaked wick.
+Both are easy to make and burn with a bright, steady flame.

 As you can see, the salt-treated wick is more difficult to light.
 And salt-treated wicks soot in an oil lamp – a plain cotton string works much better.